ldipotetjob/genomixcloud.bioinformatic/bakta/README.md

 ### Running from local with test data

-1. Move where you download test data
+1. Change to directory where you downloaded test data or where you stored your data.
 2. Create the output directory(**data_out** in our example)

 ```shell